muhme/quote_api/README.md

 ## Docker Containers

 There is a Docker test and development environment prepared.
-You can create your own test and development instance with the following commands:
+You can create your own test and development instance with:

 ```
 $ git clone https://github.com/muhme/quote_api